-Adam Russo, MS, LPC, CFTP, ADHD is a Licensed Professional Counselor (LPC).
-Adam has a degree in Professional Counseling-Mental Health from Central CT State University, spending roughly 10 years being educated and supervised in the behavioral health arena.
+Adam Russo, MS, LPC, CCTP, ADHD is a Licensed Professional Counselor (LPC).
+Adam has a degree in Professional Counseling-Mental Health from Central CT State University, spending over 10 years being educated and supervised in the behavioral health arena.
 In total, Adam has over 25 years experience as either an educator, instructor, and mental health worker.
 Adam is licensed to talk about people's strengths and challenges and help them develop solutions, strategies, or insight into their current situations.
 Professional Counselors perhaps have the strongest background in treating physical and mental health disabilities and excel in many forms of individual and group psychotherapy.
 They also have typically a strong focus on vocational counseling since much of your identity and purpose lays both in the work or education that you pursue and the people you positively influence in your life.
 Adam also spent seven total years in the United States Navy both active duty and ready reserves and had the rare honor of being a recipient of an Admiral's Citation for international relations.

 *Clinical Trauma Professional (CCTP) from International Association of Trauma Professionals